-Post 16 students have access to our Learning Resource Centre and library to support their learning and study skills.
+Post 16 students have access to our library and a variety of digital learning platfroms to support their learning and independent study.

 Prime location

 Close to Umm Sugeim, Dubai Marina, Al Barsha, Emirates Hills and The Palm, and only 20 minutes from Arabian Ranches.